 As of December 31, 2012, our accounts receivable less allowance for sales returns and discounts from Innolux and its affiliates were \$73.3 million, which represented approximately 35.1% of our total accounts receivable less allowance for doubtful accounts, sales returns and discounts.
 The concentration of our accounts receivable exposes us to increased credit risk.
 For example, in 2008, partly due to the severe economic downturn, we incurred significant bad debt expense in relation to one of our largest customers Shanghai SVA-NEC Liquid Crystal Display Co.
 Ltd., or SVA-NEC, which represented 18% of our total accounts receivable outstanding as of December 31, 2008.
 During the second half of 2011, we agreed to extend payment terms for one of our largest customers because at that time this customer experienced certain financial difficulties.
 The receivables from this customer have since been paid and have stayed current during 2012 and we incurred no bad debt expenses.
 In addition, we have at times agreed to extend the payment terms for certain of our third-party and related party customers.
 Other customers have also requested extension of payment terms.
-We may also agree to grant such requests for the extension of payment terms for our customers for our customers are sould adversely affect our cash flow, liquidity and our operating results.
+We may also agree to grant such requests for the extension of payment terms in the future.
+As a result, a default by any such customer, a prolonged delay in the payment of accounts receivable or the extension of payment terms for our customers could adversely affect our cash flow, liquidity and our operating results.